mabn17/React-Express-boilerplate/README.md

 ### Webpack dev server

 [Webpack dev server](https://webpack.js.org/configuration/dev-server/) is used along with webpack.
 It provides a development server that provides live reloading for the client side code.
-This should be used for development only.
+This should be used for **development only**.

 The devServer section of webpack.config.js contains the configuration required to run webpack-dev-server which is given below.